 A fee for both dispositions is payable as follows:

 - £201.80 for landholdings up to 2 hectares in one locality

 - £505.40 for landholdings over 2 hectares or in multiple locations

 Commons Act 2006 s15A(1) landowner statements

-On acceptance of the application the information for both types of deposition is added to the on-line register for public inspection and for Commons Act statements only notices are put up on site.
+Upon acceptance of the application, the information for both types of deposition is added to the on-line register for public inspection and for Commons Act statements only notices are put up on site.